bensu/doo/README.md

 ## Changes

-* `0.1.4-SNAPSHOT` allows `:optimizations :none` for all platforms but rhino, changes `valid-compiler-options?`'s signature to take `js-env`, and changes many of the compiler requirements.
+* `0.1.4-SNAPSHOT` allows `:optimizations :none` for all platforms but `rhino`, changes `valid-compiler-options?`'s signature to take `js-env`, adds the `browsers` alias, and changes many of the compiler requirements.
 * `0.1.3-SNAPSHOT` adds support for absolute paths in the runners and allows projects to use node dependencies through `lein-npm`.
   Requires `node => 0.12`.